 - Being innovative is not about a debate between large versus small companies.
 Regardless of age – every company has an inborn purpose and lots of potential to be innovative.
 Sometimes you just need to trigger a bit of “creative gene mutation“.

-- As an innovation leader, you need to have entrepreneurial drive and addictive passion.
+- As an innovation leader, you need to have an entrepreneurial drive and addictive passion.
 You need to be able to transmit your passion to everyone in the company.

 - Innovative companies need to be willing to take risks and follow their ideas with persistence – even if that sometimes contradicts predictions of financial markets or general opinions.
 This also means to create a space for experimentation and failure within your company.